Our Case Management team is trained to assess the needs of its clients. These services may include but are not limited to:

 Through case planning and casework, services are provided to the client including reactivation of benefits, health care, securing identification, and referrals to shelters and/or housing.

-Clients will receive psycho-social counseling were appropriate and group counseling relating to developing improved life management skills.
+Clients will receive appropriate psycho-social counseling and group counseling relating to developing improved life management skills.

 Matthew House maintains certified crisis intervention, substance abuse, and domestic violence counselors.
 Matthew House has an extensive list of resources available in and out of the local community that are utilized to assist clients who are in crisis.

 Victims of Domestic Violence, (VDVs) most often present themselves to Matthew House immediately after leaving the batterer.
 They are in a state of extreme anxiety and often (like victims of other disasters) have only the clothing on their backs.
 Once identified, they are immediately separated from the other guests and greeted by a trained domestic violence counselor.
 Mathew House assists these individuals in reaching safe houses or other overnight shelters and provides meals, showers, clothing, and toiletries for most often women and their children.
 Matthew House has active relationships with providers of services to victims of domestic violence.
 These relationships are activated when a domestic violence case is identified and several agencies begin to develop services for that client.

 Substance abusers receive case management services and referrals to treatment programs as they are available.
 In addition, the Southeast Alcohol and Drug Abuse Center (SEDAC) provides on-site drug abuse counseling at Matthew House.
 The staff and volunteers of Matthew House also lead goal setting, and motivational sessions to reinforce information shared through other programs.
 These sessions facilitate client’s understanding of the consequences of their actions and suggest ways in which they can change their behaviors.

 Case Managers work with agencies who offer temporary to permanent positions.
 Often corporations are seeking individuals to do field work and contact Matthew House when hiring.